chrisperelstein/katacoda-scenarios/service-mesh-intro/step4.md

 # Kaili

 Let's look at the kaili tool.
+It's a management console for the service mesh.

-## Open proxy
+## Port-forward for kaili

 `kubectl port-forward -n istio-system --address 0.0.0.0 service/kiali 20001:20001`{{execute}}